rubel75/berrycpt/README.md

   Total Berry curvature tensor computed from the full spinor wavefunctions.

 - `bcurv_ij-up.dat`, `bcurv_ij-dn.dat`
   Spin-projected Berry curvature components.
-These are computed by replacing one of the matrix elements of the standard expression:
+These are computed by replacing one of the momentum matrix elements of the standard expression:

       Im[ ⟨uₙ | v_a | uₘ⟩ × ⟨uₘ | v_b | uₙ⟩ ]